CartoDB/mobile-sdk/doc/sdk_with_carto.md

 ## SDK and CARTO API Samples

-The CARTO sample projects have number of working samples for all the mobile platforms:
+The CARTO [sample app](/docs/carto-engine/mobile-sdk/sample-apps/) projects contain a number of working samples for all the mobile platforms:

 - `CartoVisJsonActivity` load complete map configurations (from online viz.json)